Success of Chandrayaan-3 is collective success of every Indian: Congress | Technology

 - India

-''The success of Chandrayaan-3 is the collective success of every Indian.
-An elated nation with 140 crore aspirations witnessed today yet another achievement in its six-decade long space programme.

-''We are deeply indebted to the remarkable hard work, unparalleled ingenuity and unflinching dedication of our scientists, space engineers, researchers and everyone involved in making this mission a triumph for India,'' Congress president Mallikarjun Kharge said.
+''We are deeply indebted to the remarkable hard work, unparalleled ingenuity and unflinching dedication of our scientists, space engineers, researchers and everyone involved in making this mission a triumph for India,'' Kharge said.

+Former Congress chief Rahul Gandhi said, ''Congratulations to Team ISRO for today's pioneering feat.'' ''Chandrayaan3's soft landing on the uncharted lunar South Pole is the result of decades of tremendous ingenuity and hard work by our scientific community,'' Gandhi said.

+He said since 1962, India's space program has continued to scale new heights and inspire generations of young dreamers.

+The Congress party has always believed in the advancement of world peace and fellowship, and the descent of Vikram Lander on the surface of the moon, ''is a solemn affirmation of our commitment to use science for peaceful and welfare purposes'', he said.

+''From Aryabhatta Mission to Wing Commander Rakesh Sharma's space Odyssey - where he said "Sare Jahan Se Achcha Hindostan Hamara" to Chandrayaan Missions, India has come a long way in space research and exploration.
+Jai Hind!
+Jai Vigyan,'' he said.

-In a giant leap for its space programme, India's Moon mission Chandrayaan-3 touched down on the lunar south pole at 6.04 pm on Wednesday, propelling the country to an exclusive club of four and making it the first country to land on the uncharted surface.
+In a giant leap for its space programme, India's Moon mission Chandrayaan-3 touched down on the lunar south pole at 6.04 pm on Wednesday, making it the first country to land on the uncharted surface.

-India scripted history as ISRO's ambitious third Moon mission touched down on the Moon's surface.

 The lander module comprising the lander (Vikram) and the 26-kg rover (Pragyan) made the soft landing near the south polar region of the Moon at 6.04 pm, less than a week after a similar Russian lander crashed.